 4 – Keep Comprehensive Records

 How can you prove that you have complied with the law?
 It all comes down to good record keeping.
 Whether it be photos, signed documents, emails, or receipts, be sure to keep a copy of everything!
 This is one of the most important tips for new landlords in Massachusetts.
 Those records are critical in any disputes or court cases that may follow.
-Detailed records is essential to protecting your rights as a landlord.
+Detailed records are essential to protecting your rights as a landlord.

 More Tips for New Landlords in Massachusetts